-If you wish to market your nutraceutical products, dietary supplements and herbal products in Australian market, it will be better to realize that the Australian regulatory requirements are quite different from other countries for such products.
+Do you wish to market your complementary medicines (vitamins, minerals, nutraceutical products, dietary supplements, and herbal products) in the Australian market?
+Then it is better to realize that the Australian regulatory requirements are different from other countries for such products.

-For example, in the United States of America (USA), such product can reach the pharmacy store, supermarket and retail stores just by filing the GRAS status (Generally Recognized As Safe)… along with, of course, some basic documentation.
-But, it’s a lot easier there.
+For example, in the United States of America (USA), such products can reach the pharmacy store, supermarket, and retail stores just by filing the GRAS status (Generally Recognized As Safe)… along with, of course, some basic documentation.
+But it’s a lot easier there.

-On the other hand, Therapeutic Goods Administration (TGA) undertakes a thorough evaluation of safety, efficacy and quality of the product before it reaches the Australian market and consumers.
+On the other hand, Therapeutic Goods Administration (TGA) conducts a thorough review and evaluates the products for safety, efficacy, and quality before the products reach the Australian market and consumers.

 - Ayurvedic medicines, or

-For Australian agency, TGA, the name is medicines, “Complementary Medicines”.
+For the Australian agency, TGA, the name is medicines, “Complementary Medicines”

 So, what is the process for registering complementary medicines?

-How to register nutraceutical product, dietary supplement or herbal products in Australia?
+How to register Nutraceuticals (vitamins, minerals, nutraceutical products, dietary supplements, or herbal products) in Australia?

-As per TGA, Complementary Medicine means a therapeutic good consisting wholly or principally of one or more designated active ingredients, each of which has a clearly established identity and a traditional use.
+As per the TGA, Complementary Medicine means a therapeutic good consisting wholly or principally of one or more designated active ingredients, each of which has an established identity and traditional use.

-- Complementary Medicines are regulated as medicines under the Therapeutic Goods Act (1989)
+- TGA regulates complementary medicines under the Therapeutic Goods Act (1989).

 - These are generally available for use in self-medication by consumers.

-- Majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions.
-Many are indicated for maintaining health and well being, or the promotion or enhancement of health.
+- The majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions, maintaining health and well-being, or the promotion or enhancement of health.

-One can obtain detailed information by visiting TGA website. https://www.tga.gov.au/complementary-medicines
+One can obtain detailed information by visiting the TGA website. https://www.tga.gov.au/complementary-medicines

-- All complementary medicines needs to be either listed or registered on the Australian Register of Therapeutic Goods (ARTG)
+- The sponsor needs to list or register the complementary medicines on the Australian Register of Therapeutic Goods (ARTG).

 - ARTG is a database that includes details of all therapeutic goods that are imported into, supplied in, or exported from Australia.

-- Each therapeutic good which gets included in ARTG, gets an AUST number based on the risk associated with it.
-All marketed product must contain the AUST number on their product label along with sponsor name and address.
+- Each therapeutic good that gets included in ARTG gets an AUST number based on the risk associated with it.
+All marketed products must contain the AUST number on their product label along with the sponsor name and address.

-- It is a legal requirement that, unless exempted or excluded, all therapeutic goods are included on the ARTG prior to their Supply to the consumer.
+- It is a legal requirement that, unless exempted or excluded, all therapeutic goods are included on the ARTG before their Supply to the consumer.

-- An applicant seeking registration of complementary medicine is required to submit a detailed dossier of information to the TGA for evaluation.
-This data must establish that the proposed medicine is of appropriate quality, safety and efficacy before it is approved for inclusion on the ARTG.
+- An applicant shall submit a detailed dossier of information to the TGA for evaluation.
+This data must establish that the proposed medicine is of appropriate quality, safety, and efficacy for approval and inclusion on the ARTG.